 Afternoon Tea usually includes cups of tea, scones with jam and cream, cakes and sandwiches.
 The sandwiches usually have their crusts removed and are cut into small fingers or quarters.

-Afternoon Tea is not an event that most people in Britain regularly participate in.
+FUN FACT: Afternoon Tea is not an event that most people in Britain regularly participate in.

 It isn’t something people normally do in their homes, but people would go out to expensive restaurants or hotels to indulge in Afternoon Tea to celebrate special occasions.

 As a tourist, it is definitely something you will want to experience.

 Tennis at Wimbledon is something that most people would associate with London as it is the most prestigious and always seems to attract most of the attention out of the 4 top grand slam tournaments across the world.